dhia619/Licence-plate-detector-TN/README.md

-# Tunisian Car Plate Detection using YOLOv8 🚗📋
+# Tunisian Car Plate Detection using YOLOv8 🚗📋:flag-tn:

 This repository contains a fine-tuned YOLOv8 model for detecting car license plates in tunisia.
 The model has been trained and optimized for accurate plate detection in various environments.
-The `tn_car_plate.pt` file provided here contains the trained weights of the model.
+The `tn_car_license_plate.pt` file provided here contains the trained weights of the model.

+!(demo.png)[demo]

 ## Overview
 This project uses the YOLOv8 architecture to detect car license plates.
 YOLOv8 is a powerful and efficient object detection framework that achieves state-of-the-art results while being lightweight and fast.